Clone Object

 Function Signature

-cloneObject<T extends GenericObject>(obj: T): T
+cloneObject<T extends GenericObject>(obj: T, serialize?: boolean): T

 Parameters